John Turner (miser): Starbeck

 Turner had tenants in Bradford.
 He walked from Starbeck with a pre-packed lunch to collect rent, and was once seen walking barefoot across Rombalds Moor, carrying his shoes to "save leather".
 He was a landlord who never missed the dates when rents were due, and tenants were served a distraint order as soon as they defaulted.
 Turner did see fit to pay a solicitor, though.
 In 1875 he paid solicitors Kirby & Son of Harrogate to present a petition for the bankruptcy of the whitesmith, ironmonger and alleged forger William Leek of Harrogate.
 Leek owed money to Turner, "filed a petition for liquidation of his affairs by arrangement", then absconded, saying he was "going to America".
 Leek was declared bankrupt on Turner's petition, but as of January 1875 the police were still looking for him.

+Property investment

+Turner made money out of his savings through "actively searching for investments".
+His first such venture was made about two years after going into business by buying the deeds of a pub in Kirkgate, Bradford.
+However, paying the whole purchase price upfront brought public attention to his hidden wealth for the first time, because until that moment he had given the appearance of poverty.
+It was at that point that his reputation as a miser began.
+However property values depreciated in the 1880s, depleting the value of his investments.